 (Note – I am not a health professional, I have no actual science behind any of this, it’s just what I did.
 Check with your own doctors before making any drastic changes for yourself)

 I had a fairly good diet even before breast cancer.
-I had just spend a few months losing a little weight before I was diagnosed.
+I had just spent a few months losing a little weight before I was diagnosed.
 But once I knew I had cancer, I decided to change three things.

 - No more meat! – I was not too far from being a vegetarian anyway, but this finally made me stop eating red meat altogether.
 I had learned that red meat was a category 3 carcinogen, meaning that scientists believe it possibly contributes to cancer.
 Even if it doesn’t, then I knew there were other health benefits to giving it up.
 So far I rarely miss it.
 The only things that I really miss are processed meats, like bacon, salami and smoked salmon.
 Even if I do choose to start eating meat again, these things are forever off the menu.
 They are a class 1 carcinogen – on par with smoking.